telerik/xaml-docs/controls/raddiagram/features/html-support.md

 ## Limitations

-* The described HTML support creates an __SVG that is a read-only__ representation of a diagram created in either the Silverlight or the WPF RadDiagram control.
+* The described HTML export creates an __SVG that is a read-only__ representation of a diagram created in either the Silverlight or the WPF RadDiagram control.
 At the moment you can't alter the generated diagram in any way.

 * __SVG doesn't have a text-wrapping property__, which means that if your shapes contain wrapped text it will likely be rendered across and outside the bounds in the SVG representation.